 - They focus on the quarterly target, closing large deals.

 Of course, they are supported by many smaller & supporting team, such as marketing, pricing, and CTO Office.

 I’ve never worked in Product Team, so when an opportunity arose, I took the leap of faith.

 - From Local to Global, bypassing ASEAN and Asia Pacific.

 - From Field to R&D. My boss no longer in Singapore, ASEAN and Pacific, but directly at our HQ in Palo Alto.
 A few months ago, there was a re-org and my boss now in Europe.
-I have not met him yet!

 - From generalist to specialist.
 I now do vR Ops full time.
 If this is not my passion, I’d quit long time ago!

 - Meaning.
 It has to fill your spirit, not just your pocket.

 - Merriment.
 It’s gotta be fun, and you love your work.

 The job at global level is harder, much harder.
 Instead of thinking for just 1 customer (my job was Account SE), or a few customers, I have to think of the world.
 While working on future version, I have to think of current version and previous version.
 Brownfield is much harder than greenfield.
 I learned from R&D team that there was many things to be considered before adding or removing a feature.
 The complexity makes the job meaningful.
 Life is short, and the journey is as important as the destination.
 I’ve never done product development before.
 Luckily, folks are kind and we got along really well.
 I work with R&D team in Armenia and Palo Alto.
 They have never, never asked me to accommodate their time zone.
 I’m truly grateful for that.
 Folks like Monica Sharma (Director, Product Management), Chandra Prathuri , Kameswaran Subramanians , Karen Aghajanyan and of course my trusted partner-in-crime Sunny Dua provide a lot of coaching and guidance.
 I know the fact that their mentorship is critical.